todogroup/osposurvey/2019/questions.md

 * 4 – Not so critical
 * 5 – Not at all critical

-15. Has the open source program had a specific impact on your company's DevOps practices or software architecture?
+15. Has the open source program had a positive impact on your company's software practices?
 * Yes
 * No
 * Don't know